 (Quick Reference)

-Version: 6.2.0
+Version: 6.2.3-SNAPSHOT

-Automated testing is a critical aspect of Grails development.
+With Gradle, automated testing is a critical aspect of Grails development.
 Grails provides a rich set of testing capabilities, ranging from low-level unit testing to high-level functional tests.
 This comprehensive guide explores these diverse testing features in detail.

 Automatic Test Generation